-Health-care practitioners must cooperate to reduce medication mismanagement, expert saysDecember 10th, 2012 in Medications /
+Health-care practitioners must cooperate to reduce medication mismanagement, expert saysDecember 10, 2012 in Medicine & Health / Medications

 Medication reconciliation is a safety practice in which health care professionals review patients' medication regimens when patients transition between settings to reduce the likelihood of adverse drug effects.
 It is among the most complex clinical tasks required of physicians, nurses and pharmacists, who must work cooperatively to minimize discrepancies and inappropriate medication orders.
 Now, a University of Missouri gerontologiccal nursing expert suggests that acknowledging practitioners' varying perspectives on the purpose of medication reconciliation and their roles in the process might increase implementation in health care institutions such as hospitals and nursing homes.